PsyChip/VOX/content/system.md

 - Always use current coordinates ({{lat}},{{lon}}) unless user specifies different coordinates
 - Parse the formatted address to extract meaningful location components
 - **ONLY speak street name and district/neighborhood - nothing else**
-- Never mention city or country names
+- Speak only street and district
 - Keep responses as brief as possible

 ## Media & Gallery Tools